Buage/InvisbileTyping-Console/README.md

         }
     }

-    // Append the button to the text bar textBar.appendChild(button);
+    textBar.appendChild(button);
 }

 // Function to toggle "typing" requests blocking function toggleTypingBlock(block) {
     if (block) {
-        // Save the original send method if not already saved if (!XMLHttpRequest.prototype._originalSend) {
+        if (!XMLHttpRequest.prototype._originalSend) {
             XMLHttpRequest.prototype._originalSend = XMLHttpRequest.prototype.send;
         }

-        // Redefine the send method to block "typing" requests XMLHttpRequest.prototype.send = function() {
+        XMLHttpRequest.prototype.send = function() {
             if (this._url && this._url.includes('/api/v9/channels/') && this._url.endsWith('/typing')) {
                 console.log('Typing request blocked:', this._url);